GNG Electronics make a bumper stock market debut; shares list at 50% premium - BusinessToday

 Incorporated in 2006, Mumbai-based GNG Electronics offers refurbishing services for laptops, desktops and ICT Devices, both globally and in India under the 'Electronics Bazaar' brand.
 It has a significant presence across India, USA, Europe, Africa and UAE, offering sourcing to refurbishment to sales to after-sales services and providing warranty.

 Motilal Oswal Investment Advisors, IIFL Capital Services, and JM Financial were the book-running lead managers of the GNG Electronics, while Bigshare Services served as the registrar for the issue.
-Allotment shall be finalized by Tuesday, July 29 and shares of the company shall be listed on both NSE and BSE.